 Angered by politics?
 Since 1933, most bills are false “emergencies” to stop citizen input.
 PRA OKs ten “emergencies” yearly; other bills may be petitioned onto the state ballot.

 Colorado has the nation’s most anti-petition legislature.
 Citizens convinced the U. S. Supreme Court many times to save our petitions.
 We head the Hall of Shame of all 50 Legislatures.

 Petitions alone change nothing.
 They just let citizens vote on proposed laws.
 Insiders who attack petitions are trying to suppress your precious right to vote.

 THE BOTTOM LINE:

-- PRA reforms petition elections—only one day a year, fewer lawsuits, and more voter information.
+PRA reforms petition elections—only one day a year, fewer lawsuits, and balanced voter information from fellow citizens, not three biased government lawyers.
 It’s FAIR.